sohamtonape/electron_js_desktop/README.md

 # electron_js_desktop
-uild a desktop app using Electron, which lets you create applications with web technologies like HTML, CSS, and JavaScript.
+Build a desktop app using Electron, which lets you create applications with web technologies like HTML, CSS, and JavaScript.
 Just set up your project, write a main file to create a window, and design your app's interface using HTML

 Follow above step's:-
 1.Create the folder .i.e. electron and open in vscode